 Subject to circumstances, the UK Civil Aviation Authority may arrange replacement flights for travellers currently abroad.

-The UK CAA checks to make sure return flights will operate as planned.
+In most cases return flights will operate as planned.
 If there is no disruption to flights, consumers will be able to continue their trip and check in for their flight as originally planned.

 If return flights do not operate as planned, the CAA may arrange replacement flights.
 If we do, we will provide information on our website and social media sites regarding new flights, including flight times and destination airports.